samiraat/Awesome-Sea-Ice-Papers/README.md

 - [License](#license)

 ## Introduction
-Sea ice type classification is a crucial task for understanding and predicting Arctic and Antarctic ice conditions.
-This repository aggregates key papers that explore various machine learning techniques, including semi-supervised and supervised learning approaches, to classify sea ice types effectively.
+Sea ice classification is a crucial task for understanding and predicting Arctic and Antarctic ice conditions.
+This repository aggregates key papers that explore various machine learning techniques, including semi-supervised and supervised learning approaches, to classify sea ice type and concentration effectively.
 The focus is on methodologies that target both patch-level classification and pixel-level semantic segmentation.

 ## Sea Ice Concentration
 **Sea Ice Concentration Visualization**